SamPTD/Int_Students_in_TW/readme.md

 # **Results**

 As shown from the findings, the landscape of international students in Taiwan is heavily focused on the Asian region, with Southeast Asian countries accounting for the majority.
 Vietnamese students have the biggest jump in numbers over the years and are the top country of origin as of 2023.
-The main driver for the case of Vietnam is the Industry-School Program (ISP) with half of the Vietnamese students in Taiwan enrolling via this program.
-As of 2023, Vietnamese accounted for nearly 90% of the ISP students.
-It needs further analysis and more data to determine what kind of impact this region-bias and country-dominance create for school programs in general and ISP in particular.
+The main driver for the case of Vietnam is the Industrial-Academic Cooperation (IAC) Program with half of the Vietnamese students in Taiwan enrolling via this program.
+As of 2023, Vietnamese accounted for 85% of the IAC students.
+It needs further analysis and more data to determine what kind of impact this region-bias and country-dominance create for school programs in general and IAC in particular.

 Information and Communication Technology (ICT) and Engineering are among the most trendy and have the biggest increase during the studied period.
 Gender gaps in these disciplines are narrowing over the years.
 Targeted policies can help faster improve the gender ratios.